What is a Trust Receipt?

 How does Trust Receipt Work?

-The process practically is quite complicated especially in case of import or export transactions as the provisions of the local customs act and the rules (if any) made thereunder are also to comply.
+The process practically is quite complicated, especially in import or export transactions, as the provisions of the local customs act and the rules (if any) made thereunder are also to comply.

 The basic process is as follows:

-- The bank on being satisfied with the documentation appoints the customer as its agent to purchase the good required by him on behalf of the bank.
+- On being satisfied with the documentation, the Bank appoints the customer as its agent to purchase the goods he needs.

-- On receipt of goods, the bank pays the purchase consideration to the supplier of goods within the timelines agreed.
+- On receipt of goods, the bank pays the purchase consideration to the supplier within the agreed timelines.

 - The goods obtained are segregated and stored in the warehouse of the borrower until sold.

-- The Bank is intimated on a periodic basis about the closing balance of the good and its condition.
+- The bank is intimated periodically about the closing balance of the good and its condition.

-- The purchase consideration realized when sold is first used to settle the trust receipt’s principal and interest.
+- The purchase consideration is first used to settle the trust receipt’s principal and interest when sold.

 How is Trade Receipt different from the Letter of Credit?

-So the next question is, How is trade credit different from the letter of credit?
+So the next question is, How is trade credit contrast with the Letter of Credit?

 - A letter of credit is a guarantee given to the foreign party by the local banker for payment of transactions’ consideration.
-It is not an instrument whereby the amount is paid by the bank and then collected from the borrower as in case of a trust receipt.
+It is not an instrument whereby the bank pays the amount and then collects it as a trust receipt from the borrower.
 In international transactions, the parties may not know each other.

-- In these cases, the foreign vendor is not protected from the risk of default of his overseas customer.
-The vendor hence would want the buyer to give him a guarantee from his banker, stating that the bank would be liable to pay his consideration if customer defaults.
-The bank for this purpose would charge a commission from the customer for guarantee and not interest in case of trust receipt.
+- In these cases, the foreign vendor has not been protected from the risk of default of his overseas customer.
+Hence, the vendor would want the buyer to give him a guarantee from his banker, stating that the bank would be liable to pay his consideration if the customer defaults.
+The bank, for this purpose, would charge a commission from the customer for guarantee and not interest in case of trust receipt.

-- In other words, in trade credit, the bank acts as the principal and the borrower is its’ agent.
-Whereas in the letter of credit, the bank just guarantees the payment to the foreign vendor and is liable only if the local customer defaults.
-Hence, Bank has the first charge in case of a letter of credit but the second charge in case of trust receipt.
+- In other words, the bank acts as the principal in trade credit, and the borrower is its agent.
+On the other hand, in the Letter of Credit, the bank guarantees the payment to the foreign vendor and is liable only if the local customer defaults.
+Hence, the bank has the first charge in the case of a letter of credit but the second charge in trust receipt.

-So, the first and initial step is to ensure that the borrower has the documents in place to avail the trust credit, therefore the basic prerequisites would be:
+So, the first and initial step is to ensure that the borrower has the documents to avail of the trust credit.
+Therefore, the basic prerequisites would be: –

-- A bill of exchange (BOE) accepted by the buyer (A sale order is mere intention to buy, but BOE is acceptance to pay!)
+- The buyer accepts a bill of exchange (BOE) (A sale order is mere intention to buy, but BOE is acceptance to pay!).

-- Approval of customs authorities (if obtained – in case of exports)
+- Approval of customs authorities (if obtained – in exports)

-Also, the above are general and are common across countries.
-The banks based on local laws make seek for additional documents.
+Also, the above is general and is common across countries.
+The banks, based on local laws, seek additional documents.

 Advantages